 - Restart your system after the repair process

 However, the Inbox Repair Tool has its own disadvantages.
-It if the PST file is severy corrupted and is large in size, the inbox repair tool will not be capable of fixing the damage.
+If the PST file is severy corrupted and is large in size, the inbox repair tool will not be capable of fixing the damage.
 If repairing the Outlook data files manually could not fix the issue, try to repair the PST file with a professional tool.

 - First, you have to Close Outlook